-When using the Web services of Bizagi API (SOA Layer) from an external application, you may want to rely on unique codes to ensure that both Bizagi and your external application is talking about a given, same specific record.
+When using the Web services of Bizagi API (SOA Layer) from an external application, you may want to rely on unique codes to make sure that both Bizagi and your external application is talking about a given, same specific record.

 Unique codes are managed by Bizagi through the business keys concept; and through it, you may link new information to an existing record in Bizagi or update these values when invoking Bizagi API as well.